Florida Gov. DeSantis Campaigning Around US for Key GOP Races

 "That's what I've told Kari Lake," the station reported DeSantis saying at the rally, "If you're willing to keep people on that border and keep them from coming in to begin with, I'll send National Guard to help with that."

-He also took aim at California’s Democratic Gov. Gavin Newsom, and the way "woke culture" has driven corporations there, compared to the actions Florida is taking with Disney.
+He also took aim at California's Democrat Gov. Gavin Newsom, and the way "woke culture" has driven corporations there, compared to the actions Florida is taking with Disney.

 "I did not take an oath to subcontract my leadership to a California-based corporation with close ties to the CCP," DeSantis said, "And so, we took action and because we did, Disney is not going to have its own government anymore, Disney is going to live under the same laws as everybody else, and Disney is going to pay its fair share of taxes."